maputnik/osm-liberty/README.md

 # OSM Liberty [![BSD licensed](https://img.shields.io/badge/license-BSD-blue.svg)](https://github.com/lukasmartinelli/osm-liberty/blob/gh-pages/LICENSE.md)

-A fork of OSM Bright based on free data sources with a mission for a clear good looking design for the everyday user.
+A free Mapbox GL basemap for everyone with complete liberty to use and self host.
+OSM Liberty is a fork of OSM Bright based on free data sources with a mission for a clear good looking design for the everyday user.

 **[osm-liberty.lukasmartinelli.ch](http://osm-liberty.lukasmartinelli.ch/)**